 Always keep as much on your plate as you can

 Wow.
-You have so many freelance marketing offers, including the amazon product listing optimization that you can’t take on a single additional “maybe” job even if you wanted to.
+You have so many freelance marketing offers, including the amazon listing optimization service that you can’t take on a single additional “maybe” job even if you wanted to.

 And then they all fall through

 This is called your sales funnel – or sales pipeline – and you want to keep it full at all times.
 Think of nutrients moving through a digestive track (so cool – or gross?).
 The little fingers grab the nutrients and pass the rest throughout the back door.